‘Fake’ And ‘Embarrassing’ Farrah Abraham Slammed For Instagram Bikini Video

 Admittedly, this reality star has changed over the years.
 16 and Pregnant showed Farrah void of cosmetic enhancements.
 With a 2019 look that’s inching its way towards being a Kim Kardashian dopplegänger, there’s no denying that Farrah’s appearance has evolved.

 At the age of 27, Farrah is a mother of one.
-Her daughter, Sophia has her own Instagram account with over half a million followers.
+Her daughter Sophia has her own Instagram account with over half a million followers.
 While Farrah herself appears to have quit the Teen Mom OG franchise, per Cosmopolitan, she seems to be carving herself a career in the adult entertainment industry.
-Viewers mostly seem saddened, overall.
+Viewers mostly seem saddened overall.
 Likewise proving unpopular are the somewhat controversial parenting philosophies that Farrah seems to employ.
 Her daughter wears makeup and has her eyebrows waxed.
 Instagram pictures show Sophia holding thank u, next diaries likely purchased from Ariana Grande’s merch line.

 When it comes to workout videos, celebrities mostly receive praise.
 Jennifer Lopez, Dwayne “The Rock” Johnson, and Wonder Woman‘s Gal Gadot have all shared sweat-dripping gym moments to social media.
 Something about Farrah’s attempt just isn’t working, though.